Cumberland Law Review: Submissions

 The Cumberland Law Review considers articles, essays, notes, and comments from professionals and professors with a law degree for both its print and online publications.
 Individuals who wish to submit a piece for publication should consult the Review's website for specific submission instructions.

-Symposium
+Seminars

-The Cumberland Law Review hosts an annual symposium inviting judges, attorneys, and professors to discuss certain topics of interest and importance to the practicing bar.
-For example, on November 17, 2016, The Review successfully hosted its symposium, Alcohol in Alabama.
-The event was held at Cahaba Brewing Company in Birmingham and featured speakers on the topics of Dram Shop Act liability, DUI, and alcohol regulation.
-Other recent symposium topics have included automatic & appellate advocacy, practical tips from behind the bench, alternative dispute resolution & advocacy, and practical considerations for a tech reliant legal industry.
+The Cumberland Law Review hosts a yearly academic seminar, either in the form of a Symposium or a Colloquium.
+In the past, the Review has hosted symposia on Alabama Dram Shop Liability, the legal practice in the wake of COVID-19, Harper Lee's works, and alternative dispute resolution.